telerik/teststudio-docs/docs/automated-tests/customize-project/built-in-help-tools/in-product-guides.md

 ---
 # In-Product Guides

 Test Studio introduces the in-product guides for some areas in the project window.
-The icon to look for is a rocket to speed you up in getting familiar with Test Studio.
+Click on the rocket icon to launch a guide that will help you get up to speed with Test Studio.

 ![In-product guides Rocket Icon][1]

-The Rocket icon can be found in the Element ribbon, which is active, when modifying an element's find expression or image.
+The Rocket icon appears in the Element ribbon, which is active when you modify an element's find expression or image.

 ![Element Ribbon][2]